kuhnrl30/kuhnrl30.github.io/Resume/index.md

 - Participate in audits of new processes or areas without prior audit coverage such as Supplier Diversity, Revenue Analytics, and non-standard processes at a joint venture.
 **Determine the audit scope and procedures** which enable a comprehensive review.
 Results: Documentation will form the framework for future audits and enable repeatable evaluations of the critical controls.
-- Integrate data from multiple sources and apply **advanced quantitative analytics** to evaluate the expense data.
+- Integrate data from multiple sources and apply **advanced analytics and data mining techniques** including association rules, clustering, and correlation tests to evaluate the expense data.
 Direct detailed invoice testing efforts towards areas or transactions most likely to have errors.
 Result:  The engagement required 4 fewer auditors to complete than comparable audits.
 - **Used automation to reduced the administrative effort** in reviewing travel and entertainment expenses.
 The template automated the expense selection process allowing the team to focus on value added actions.
 Result: The annual travel and entertainment audit was issued several weeks earlier than prior years.